 TEL240 TESOL Practicum Abroad (students will register for this course in the spring)

-Multiple internship or service-learning opportunities are available.
-The prestigious Museo de Esteban Vicente offers an internship to a Bethel student with the appropriate art-related interest and level of Spanish proficiency.
-Other students have completed internships with the municipal government or local businesses.
+Multiple internship and service-learning opportunities are available.
+Previous Spain Term participants have completed internships with the municipal government, ministry of tourism, Caritas (Catholic Charities), International Red Cross, local businesses, medical facilities, and public or private schools.
+The prestigious Museo de Esteban Vicente also offers an internship to Bethel students with the appropriate art-related interest and level of Spanish proficiency.

 Students pay a comprehensive fee equivalent to Bethel’s tuition, room (junior level), and full board (Royal meal plan).
 This includes tuition, room, most meals, approximately eight trips/ excursions, and round-trip airfare (Minneapolis–Madrid).
 Financial aid applies (with the exception of work-study and Bethel performance scholarships, i.e. orchestra, forensics).
 Additional costs include meals on excursions longer than one day, Spanish student visas (may involve a trip to the Spanish consulate in Chicago or other location), passports, immunizations, and personal spending.